Heckler: Politics

 Politicians speaking before live audiences have less latitude to deal with hecklers.
 In the early 1930s, before becoming Premier of Ontario, Mitchell Hepburn stood on top of a manure spreader, apologizing to the crowd for speaking from a Tory platform, at which someone in the crowd shouted, "Well, wind 'er up Mitch, she's never carried a bigger load!"

 Legally, such conduct may constitute protected free speech.
 Strategically, coarse or belittling retorts to hecklers entail personal risk disproportionate to any gain.
 Some politicians, however, have been known to improvise a relevant and witty response despite these pitfalls.
-One acknowledged expert at this was Harold Wilson, British Prime Minister in the 1960s:
+For example, Harold Wilson, British Prime Minister in the 1960s, responded to a heckler disrupting his speech in the following manner:

 Martin Luther King Jr.'s 1963 "I Have a Dream" speech was largely a response to supporter Mahalia Jackson interrupting his prepared speech to shout "Tell them about the dream, Martin".
-At that point, King stopped reading from his previously prepared speech and improvised the remainder of the speech - this improvised portion of the speech is the best-known part of the speech and frequently rated as one of the best of all time.
+At that point, King stopped reading from his previously prepared speech and improvised the remainder of the speech—this improvised portion of the speech is the best-known part of the speech and frequently rated as one of the best of all time.

 During a campaign stop just before winning the Presidency in 1980, Ronald Reagan was heckled by an audience member who kept interrupting him during a speech.
 Reagan tried to go on with his speech three times, but after being interrupted yet again glared at the heckler and snapped "Aw, shut up!"
 The audience immediately gave him a standing ovation.

 In 1992, then-Presidential candidate Bill Clinton was interrupted by Bob Rafsky, a member of the AIDS activism group ACT UP, who accused him of "dying of ambition to be president" during a rally.
 After becoming visibly agitated, Clinton took the microphone off the stand, pointed to the heckler and directly responded to him by saying, "[...]
 I have treated you and all of the other people who have interrupted my rallies with a hell of a lot more respect than you treated me.
 And it's time to start thinking about that!"
 Clinton was then met with raucous applause.

 On 9 September 2009, Representative Joe Wilson (R-SC) shouted "You lie!" at President Barack Obama after President Obama stated that his health care plan would not subsidize coverage for undocumented noncitizens during a speech he was making to a joint session of Congress.
 Wilson later apologized for his outburst.